jmvedrine/moodle-qtype_multichoiceset/README.md

 This version can be used with Moodle 2.6 and ulterior 2.6.x versions.

+This fork was created by Eoin Campbell in order to add support for the WordTable and HTMLTable import/export formats.

 ###Description:

 The all or nothing question is adapted from the existing multichoice question.